pyedifice/pyedifice/docs/source/tutorial.rst

    if __name__ == "__main__":
        ed.App(window).start()

 What does this code do?
-View is an example of a :doc:`Component<stubs/edifice.Component>`, which are the building blocks of an application.
+View is an example of a :class:`Component<edifice.Component>`, which are the building blocks of an application.
 The View component receives :code:`layout="row"` as an argument in its constructor.
 We refer to layout as a **"prop"** of the View component -- it is a property passed to the View.
 We also see this funny notation where we call the constructed View object with several arguments: